tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 The [`Content-Security-Policy` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) provide a mechanism for the server to tell the browser what content is safe to load.
 A common use case for this is to help prevent [XSS attacks](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting) by blocking all JavaScript not explicitly listed in the `Content-Security-Policy`.

-In this case, we want our server to tell the browser where we approve rendering our `iframe`.
+In this case, we want our server to tell the browser on which domain we approve rendering our `iframe`.
 For this, we use the [`frame-ancestors`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) directive.

 The `fame-ancestors` directive expects a list of sources (e.g., URLs) that should be allowed to render the content in an `iframe`.
 For the Connect application, I wanted to allow the `iframe` to be renderable in any cloud instance of Jira.
 To do this, I was able to leverage the ability to use wildcard matchers to match any subdomain of `atlassian.net` - `https://*.atlassian.net`.

 I also decided to include the [`'self'`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-src) source.
 This source enables `iframe`s to be renderable when the `iframe`'s `src` matches the origin of the page that is rendering it.
-For now, I am using this for manual testing, but, depending on your needs and testing strategy, you may be able to remove it.
+For now, I am using this for manual testing but, depending on your needs and testing strategy, you may be able to remove it.

 With these two needs in mind, my goal was to end up with a `Content-Security-Policy` header that matched: